lyquid/Aerolits/README.md

 The ship was just a bunch of points united by lines without even filling up the shape, and the aerolites were just circles made with the midpoint circle algorithm.

-Elastic collision algorithm was used for aerolites bouncing into another and chaos was ensured when they wrapped into another one.
+Elastic collision algorithm was used for aerolites bouncing into another.
+Chaos was ensured when they wrapped into another one.

-Eventually the aerolites become more than a circle, it was needed a more advanced physics system, so Box2D was introduced.
+Eventually the aerolites become more than a circle, so a more advanced physics system was needed.
+Box2D was introduced.
 Then the particles.
 How fun was to code and mess with the config to get ridiculous effects.

-The last improvement was the porting from the sdl renderer to OpenGL, which gave me the ability to texture map the aerolites and fill the polygonal player's ship.
-Also instanced rendering improved the particles' performance.
+The last improvement was the porting from the SDL renderer to OpenGL, which gave the ability to texture map the aerolites and fill the polygonal player's ship.
+Also improved the particles' performance with instanced rendering.

 ## Libraries used
  - [Box2D](https://box2d.org/) for the physics.